Geophysics

 Application to partner institution, University of California San Diego, occurs after applicants are recommended for admission by SDSU.

-For further information, see https://geology.sdsu.edu/jdp/, or send inquiries to Professor Kim Bak Olsen (kbolsen@mail.sdsu.edu).
+For further information, see https://earth.sdsu.edu/jdp/, or send inquiries to Professor Kim Bak Olsen (kbolsen@mail.sdsu.edu).

 SDSU-UCSD Joint Doctoral Program in Geophysics Student Handbook